tnolle/go-rpi-rgb-led-matrix/3rdparty/rpi-rgb-led-matrix/utils/README.md

 sudo ./video-viewer --led-chain=4 --led-parallel=3 -T2 myvideo.webm

 # If you observe flicker you can try to synchronize video output with
 # the refresh rate of the panel.
-For that, first figure out with
+For that, first figure ppm with
 # --led-show-refresh what the 'natural' refresh rate is of your LED panel.
 # Then choose one that is lower and a multiple of the frame-rate of the
 # video.
 Let's say we have a video with a framerate of 25fps and find that